Home ›› Coloring Pages ›› 27 Free Shark Coloring Pages

 What To Do With Shark Coloring Pages

 You can make a mobile.
 After you have colored 5-7 sharks, glue them to card stock and then cut them out.
-Then hang them by string and tie those strings to a single string for a cute shark mobile.

 Another idea is to make wall art.
 Take a piece of poster board and draw some ocean waves.
 Have your kids draw a few other ocean themed objects like a starfish or seashell.
-Then cut out the colored sharks and glue them to the board to set up a scene for a new wall hanging.

 Don’t forget to Pin it for later!